How to Negotiate Your Athletic Scholarship Offer

 - A recruit improves significantly and increases their value.
 This is also a tough negotiation tool to control.
 Keep the coach updated with your progress and keep an eye on the roster.
 If a key player in your position is graduating and there are very few athletes on the roster in your role, it could make you a more valuable addition to the team.

 Insider tip: Negotiating your athletic scholarship offer pertains primarily to athletes in equivalency sports.
-If you’re getting offers strictly from headcount programs (think, FBS football, DI volleyball, etc. [link to scholarships page in R101]), then each offer will be a full-ride scholarship to that school.
+If you’re getting offers strictly from headcount programs (think, FBS football, DI volleyball, etc.), then each offer will be a full-ride scholarship to that school.
 For equivalency sports, coaches can slice and dice their scholarship money however they want, giving more to their top recruits and less to recruits more toward the bottom of their list.

 Offers from other interested schools can help you maximize your financial aid

 The best leverage you have when negotiating your athletic scholarship offer is legitimate offers from other schools.
 This is why it’s so important to have a large group of schools you’re interested in and continue conversations with coaches at your top schools, rather than narrowing it down to just one school at the beginning of the process.
 At this stage, you ideally want to have at least five schools showing serious interest in you as a recruit in order to negotiate your athletic scholarship offer.